aravindhk/QESummerSchool/Day-5/exercise-1/README.md

 Let's find these requirements in the system at your disposal.

-You'll first need to login on a GPU node, for example
+The configuration of the IJS cluster requires, as a first step, to move to a compute node.
+This can be done for example with:

     ssh fp001